-Learn to cook like a local on this highly rated cooking course, the only one on Lonely Planet, and with rave reviews on TripAdvisor.
-A must do by all counts in Kathmandu if you have three hours to spare.
+Learn to cook like a local on this highly-rated cooking course – the only one in the Lonely Planet.
+With rave reviews on TripAdvisor, it is a must do if you have three hours to spare in Kathmandu.

 Chefs Sakuntala and Asmita take you to the shops to buy ingredients, and teach you how to cook specialities like momo, dal bhaat, or alu paratha, amongst some other options.
 The course lasts about three hours and you can join any of the two classes per day, each that take six participants maximum, so the experience is very personal.

 This course also has no price, and follows a pay what you think it is worth principle, what we think is a Karmic in nature.

 We start with a briefing and a cup of tea, and then continue on to the course.
 It is very hands on and you have to participate in the process.